WoltLab/docs.woltlab.com/docs/javascript_new-api_dom.md

----
-title: Working with the DOM - JavaScript API
+# Working with the DOM - JavaScript API
-sidebar: sidebar
-permalink: javascript_new-api_dom.html
-folder: javascript
----

 ## Helper Functions